So-called "xenobots" could replace traditional metal or plastic robots without polluting the planet, but they raise several ethical questions.

 And now the inevitable problems and some ethical doubts

 A lot of good could come from this technology, but it's also important to consider potential risks.
-It also states this Susan anderson, philosopher and machine ethics expert at the University of Connecticut.
-In the wrong hands, the power of xenobots could easily be harnessed as a biological weapon.
-It would carry poisons rather than medicines into people's bodies.
+It also states this Susan anderson, philosopher and machine ethicist at the University of Connecticut.
+In the wrong hands, the xenobots' power could easily be exploited as a biological weapon.
+It would carry poisons into people's bodies instead of medicines.

 Humans already have tinkered with the recipes of life.
 In recent years, bioengineers have reprogrammed cells to churn out life-saving drugs, strip genomes to their lowest states, and hybridize animals with other animals (or with human cells).